 Business Case Document

-In essence, the Business Requirement Document should include an overview of what the business does and why it needs a website or software solution, while a Requirement Specification Document focuses on the specific requirements of a system and how that system will provide a solution.
+In essence, the business requirement document gives an overview of why a business needs a website or software solution and what information the business requires to implement it, while a requirement specification document focuses on the specific requirements of a system and how that system will provide a solution.

 System Design Document

-A System Design Document, or SDD, is another technical document used when outlining a built system.
+A System Design Document, or SDD, is another kind of technical document.
+A development team uses a system design document when outlining a built system.
 This document includes information such as data flow diagrams, process flows, screen mockups, and user stories.
 Unlike a Business Requirements Document, a System Design Document focuses on the technical aspects of a system’s development, and on how someone would use it.

 Business Requirements Documentation (BRD) Template

-A Business Requirements Document template gathers and documents all requirements for the final project to be deliverable.
-The Business Requirement Document (BRD) should be easy to understand and written in clear language.
-Ideally, a Business Requirement Document should include a summary of what the business does and why they need the project.
+A business requirements document (BRD) gathers and documents all requirements for the final project to be deliverable.
+The document should be easy to understand and written in clear language.

-The document breaks down into sections, each of which will contain different information about what needs to be done to achieve an end goal (e.g., a website redesign or software implementation).
+The document breaks down into sections, each of which contains different information about what needs to be done to achieve an end goal (e.g., a website redesign or software implementation).
 These sections include:

 • The overview of the business itself